 - Confidentiality clauses that prohibit the parties from sharing information related to the agreement; and

 - Limitations on damages, such as restrictions on the amount that can be recovered AND the type of relief – i.e., monetary damages and/or equitable relief.

 Many business owners assume these clauses are standard and non-negotiable, but there are alternatives to fully accepting a boilerplate provision.
 You could give up important rights or be forced into obligations you did not expect, which is why you should have a Florida business lawyer review before signing.
 It may be possible to negotiate modifications that more accurately reflect the nature of the business relationship.

-Speak to a Clearwater Business Law Attorney About Contract Disputes
+Speak to a Dunedin Business Law Attorney About Contract Disputes

 While an overview of boilerplate provisions is helpful, you should retain experienced representation for assistance with reviewing and creating important agreements.
 Our Florida contracts lawyers at Clearwater Business Law can advise you on the details, so please contact our firm at (727) 785-5100 to set up a consultation.
-Our team serves clients throughout Pinellas County in a wide range of business law and litigation matters, and we look forward to your call.
+Our team is proud to serve clients throughout Pinellas County including: Clearwater, Tarpon Springs, Oldsmar, St. Petersburg, Palm Harbor, Dunedin, Largo and New Port Richey.
+We look forward to your call.